-Re-energized Biden comes out swinging after dreadful Trump debate
+Re-energised Biden comes out swinging after dreadful Trump debate

 President Joe Biden says he ‘fully intends’ to win the November election at a fiery campaign rally in North Carolina, brushing aside calls to step down.

-US President Joe Biden has sought to project an image of confidence during a rally in North Carolina, after his performance in a debate with Donald Trump exacerbated concerns about his age and mental acuity.
+US President Joe Biden sought to project an image of confidence during a rally in North Carolina after a woeful performance in a debate with Donald Trump exacerbated concerns about his age and mental acuity.

 In remarks on Friday, Biden seemed to brush aside suggestions he should step down to make room for a younger candidate to take on Trump in the high-stakes November election.